ae6rt/decap/README.md

 ```

 If this file exists, Decap will query the repository manager for
 branches on the project.
-Knowing the branches, Decap can offer to
+Knowing the branches, the Decap web UI
-let the user build a particular branch on a project.
-Github is currently
+can offer to let the user build a particular branch on a project.
-the only supported repository manager, but Stash and Bitbucket
+Github is currently the only supported repository manager, but Stash
-managers are planned.
+and Bitbucket managers are planned.

 If the project.json file is absent, Decap will lack information
 about your project that allows it to query your project repository